Uruguayan food is similar to Argentine cuisine; both South American countries are fiercely carnivorous and share a love for dulce de leche.

 Fish

-Given that most of Uruguay's three million citizens live along the coast of either La Plata River or the Atlantic Ocean, it should come as no surprise that fresh fish is typical of Uruguayan cuisine.
+Given that most of Uruguay's three million citizens live along the coast of either the La Plata River or the Atlantic Ocean, it should come as no surprise that fresh fish is typical of Uruguayan cuisine.

 Whitefish (merluza) is the less costly option.
 Salmon is available but pricey.

-Where to Eat It: Fishing villages, like Cabo Polonio or Punta del Diablo.
+Where to Eat It: Fishing villages like Cabo Polonio or Punta del Diablo.

 Milanesa